-Although we really liked wearing the Lavemi, there were a couple of notable downsides.
+Although we really liked wearing the Lavemi Ratchet Dress Belt, there were a couple of notable downsides.
 For starters, the solid rectangular buckle is bulky and heavy, which can sometimes feel awkward.
 It should also be noted that this buckle relies on a spring mechanism, and moving parts are susceptible to breaking, which could threaten this product's long-term durability.
-Also, this belt comes in a wide size range and is meant to be trimmed to fit.
+Also, this model comes in a wide size range and is meant to be trimmed to fit.
 After trimming to the correct size, the leather reconnects to the buckle by a lever that sinks a small row of metal teeth into the material.
 We were able to get a snug connection on our first try, but there is a slight movement of the teeth in the leather, and we fear that this could become a weak point with extended use.
 We recommend leaving a little extra length when you trim to your size, so there is some extra slack to re-trim in case the connection weakens later on.
-Overall, we were surprised how much we liked this model during testing, especially considering its low price tag.
+Overall, we were surprised at how much we liked this model during testing, especially considering its low price tag.

 With a very lightweight design, soft and stretchy material, and a convenient plastic buckle that is airport friendly, the Arcade Ranger is our favorite pick for comfortable travel.
 It's also available in a wide range of fun and stylish colors and prints.
-The Ranger is made from stretchy nylon that is some of the softest and most comfortable material that we tested, and it sits very flat against your body to maintain comfort while sitting or lying down.
+The Ranger is made from stretchy nylon, which is some of the softest and most comfortable material that we tested, and it sits very flat against your body to maintain comfort while sitting or lying down.
 With no metal parts, this model is travel-friendly, and the plastic quick-release buckle is easy to use.
 You can even leave the whole thing on your pants through the washer and dryer for easy cleaning on the go.